dyn-tracing/microservices_env/README.md

 ## Setup
-startup.sh should install most if not all of the dependencies necessary to run everything.
+`tools/setup.sh` should install most if not all of the dependencies necessary to run everything.

 ## To compile the collector
 The collector's code all lives within custom_opentelemetry_collector.
 To build, run `docker build .` in the root of this directory.
 Then you can push that image and use it in a cluster.